ATRC-AURIN/PLANitOsmParserWrapper/README.md

 ```

 Below a list of the available command line options that are currently exposed.
 The PLANit OSM parser has many more options than currently made available.
 If you wish to use those, then we suggest not using this wrapper but instead directly utilise the PLANit platform instead.

-> Implementation of this wrapper is partially funded by the University of Sydney and the Australian Transport Research Cloud ([ATRC](https://ardc.edu.au/project/australian-transport-research-cloud-atrc/)).
-ATRC is a project instigated by the Australian Research Data Cloud ([ARDC](www.ardc.edu.au)).

 ## Command line options